Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Views from the Brae Track over the town of Plockton, Scotland

-The picturesque Village of Plockton is just 7 miles from the bridge to Isle of Skye – and it’s a wonderful place to spend a few hours or a full day.
-Find our top tips in our article, Best Things To See in Plockton, Scotland.
+The picturesque village of Plockton is just 7 miles from the bridge to Isle of Skye – and it’s a wonderful place to spend a few hours or a full day.
+Plan your time with our article, Best Things To See in Plockton.

 Eilean Donan Castle